-This post is part of Sustainablog’s Pedal Powered Blogathon in support of Dancing Rabbit Ecovillage in the great state of Missouri.
+This post is part of Sustainablog’s Pedal Powered Blogathon in support of Dancing Rabbit Ecovillage in Rutledge, Missouri.

 Brian opens the Gumption Memo with this:

 “The World Game: To make the world work for 100% of humanity in the shortest possible time through spontaneous cooperation, without ecological offense or the disadvantage of anyone.”

 Besides Buckminster Fuller, Brian introduced me to a circle of people, mostly Stanford grads, who cared about the world as deeply as Fuller.
 They were also super smart and unfailingly grounded in the practical aspects of living lightly.
 Many of us met for a book club which focused on sustainability.
 This was a new word for me.
 I had been, in my head at least, “an environmentalist.”
 I had parted ways with the left over it.
 Up until then though I was primarily concerned with social justice, understanding how we had arrived at such a dismal place with regard to race, the planet, and women’s rights.

 For Brian and many of these people these issues has been subsumed into a planetary resource crisis of epic scale.
 Everything that was bad now was going to get much worse, they argued, if we didn’t tackle climate, energy, soil and water depletion – fast.

 I was used to going to root causes and they proceeded to take me much deeper than I had previously been.
 They were materialists who made a great deal of sense to me.
 It was hard to argue with the relentless amount of data they presented.
 I had tried to connect it all up before but, this group helped me get to a holistic view of crises I had seen as not completely connected.